English (Australia) flag

 Growth Potential

-The English (Australia) e-commerce market is growing at 9.5% annually, with a total market size of $55B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The English (Australia) e-commerce market is growing at 9.5% per year, with a total market size of $55B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-21M online shoppers actively buying products in Australia.
-These customers are ready to purchase from international sellers who speak their language.
+21M online shoppers are actively buying in Australia.
+These customers are ready to buy from international sellers who speak their language.

-English (Australia) Cultural & Language Insights for Product Translation
+English (Australia) Culture and Language Insights for Product Translation

-Use a Mixed tone with direct, friendly, humorous, authentic style when writing product descriptions.
+Use a Mixed tone with a direct, friendly, humorous, authentic style when writing product descriptions.

 Key Considerations